priyaasrini/ldcblog/docs/README.md

 My introduction to linearly distributive categories happened due to my interest in quantum mechanics.
 My [PhD thesis](https://arxiv.org/abs/2303.14231) is on using linearly distributive categories to describe quantum processes and systems of any dimension.
 I am excited to share more about this as we progress in this blog!

 Thanks to Paweł Sobociński for the initial spark and the inspiration to pen this series!
-Thanks to [Daniel Fiłonik](https://www.ixenv.com) for being a great VuePress ambassador!
+This blog is powered by VuePress.
+Thanks to [Daniel Fiłonik](https://www.ixenv.com) for being my personal VuePress ambassador!

-**Dedication:** To Robin Cockett and his ever-extending 'short' hikes in the Rockies :mountain_snow: !
+**Dedication:** To Robin Cockett and his 'short' hikes in the Rockies :mountain_snow:

 <center> <big> <b> INDEX </b> </big> </center>